 How mjEdit helps

-• Preinstalled catalogs: BSI IT-Grundschutz++ (2,128 controls), NIST SP 800-53 (468 controls), C5, BSI 200-x Compendium 2023 as a starting point – no retyping.
+• Pre-installed catalogs: BSI IT-Grundschutz++ (2,128 controls), NIST SP 800-53 (468 controls), C5, BSI 200-x Compendium 2023 as a starting point - no typing.

 • Assessment planning with EXAMINE/INTERVIEW/TEST methods per control.

-• Mapping tab between two frameworks (e.g. C5 ↔ ISO 27001) – auto-suggest with local AI.
+• Mapping tab between two frameworks (e.g. C5 ↔ ISO 27001) – Auto-suggest with local AI.

 🧠 With AI + MCP + AnythingLLM

-2. Compliance auditors and assessors
+2. Compliance auditors and reviewers

 Pain without mjEdit